 After an initial assessment is made, the counselor may recommend further counseling.
 When the concern requires longer-term counseling or a more specialized approach, an appropriate referral will be made.
 There is no fee for services.

 Financial Aid Office

 The financial aid office is responsible for the administration of student financial aid in the form of scholarships, grants, and loans.
 Financial aid is provided by the university, by the federal government, by social, professional and community organizations, by banks and credit unions, by employers and by friends and graduates of the university.
 Qualified students may use financial aid to pay for tuition and fees, room and board, books, transportation and personal expenses.
 Eligibility requirements and application procedures vary.

 For more information: (605) 995-2656/(605)995-2659 or visit

 There are a variety of dining services offered for our campus community.
-Dining facilities operate in the Rollins Campus Center and offer students a variety of dining formats (grill, café, salad, and pasta bar) Students who live in their residence halls must purchase a food plan as part of their contract to live on campus.
+Dining facilities operate in the Rollins Campus Center and offer students a variety of dining formats (grill, café, salad and pasta bar) Students who live in residence halls must purchase a food plan as part of their contract to live on campus.
 A special “mini” meal plan is available to commuter students.
-Students may add money to their flexi-cash account at any time and for any amount regardless of the meal plan selected for use at the McGovern Library Coffee Bar.
-Meals and flexi-cash is not transferable to another student’s meal plan, and meal plans have no cash value when the plan terminates (usually at the end of the academic year).
-Any remaining balance in a student’s meal plan may not be applied to money owed the University (e.g., tuition).
+Students may add money to their flexi-cash account at any time and for any amount regardless of the meal plan selected for use at Java City.
+Meals and flexi-cash are not transferable to another student’s meal plan, and meal plans have no cash value when the plan terminates (usually at the end of the academic year).
+Any remaining balance in a student’s meal plan may not be applied to money owed the university (e.g., tuition).

 For more information: (605)995-2810.